IBM/selective-dense-state-space-model/README.md

 ### Complex Diagonal

-For reproducing the _Complex Diagonal_ results from Table 1, use the following command with appropriate choice of task and learning rate:
+For reproducing the best _Complex Diagonal_ results from Table 1, use the following command with the appropriate choice of task and learning rate:

 ```
-# Example on Parity:
+# Cycle
-python experiments/run_experiment.py --architecture=complex_diagonal_with_B_nonlinear --test_length=500 --task=parity_check --lr=0.0005 --seed=0 --train_steps=1000000 --state_size=64 --train_length=40
+python experiments/run_experiment.py --architecture=complex_diagonal_with_B_nonlinear --test_length=500 --task=cycle_navigation --lr=0.001 --seed=2 --train_steps=1000000 --state_size=64 --train_length=40
 ```

 ### Inspection with TensorBoard